trustedtomato/decharge/examples/project-website/src/documentation.md

 You can use any "export default"-ed Preact component as route (because the route will be rendered using Preact), but using tsx is the easiest way to define one.
+For absolute type safety, you can annotate your route with `SimpleRoute`, which can imported from the decharge package.

 #### Dynamic routing = routes outputting multiple pages
 You can have route paths like `about/[author].tsx` or even